 A course in applied ethics that explores the bearing of ethical theory on business-related issues, including advertising, consumer rights, managerial structures, discrimination in the workplace, and corporate responsibility.
 Casework helps the student to develop skills in decision-making.
-(Also listed as BUSI 2250 and PHIL 2250 and as a Peace and Conflict Studies Emphasis Course)

 God and Evil: The Current Debate